 The Board does not have any fixed assets, nor does it directly incur expenditure or employ staff.
-The Chief Officer and the Chief Financial Officer are appointed officers of the IJB.
-All funding and expenditure is delegated to the partner organisations and is recorded in the partner organisation's accounting records.
+The Chief Officer and the Chief Financial Officer are appointed officers of the IJB but are remunerated through the partner bodies.
+All funding and expendituree is delegated to the partner organisations and is recorded in the partner organisation's accounting records.